-In April 2016, the Group entered into a collaboration agreement with AbbVie S.À.R.L.
-(AbbVie) to develop and commercialize ARGX 115.
-Under the terms of the collaboration agreement, the Group will be responsible for conducting and funding all ARGX-115 research and development activities up to completion of IND enabling studies.
+In April 2016, the Company entered into a collaboration agreement with AbbVie S.À.R.L.
+(AbbVie) to develop and commercialize ARGX-115 (ABBV-151).
+Under the terms of the collaboration agreement, the Company was responsible for conducting and funding all ARGX-115 (ABBV-151) research and development activities up to completion of IND enabling studies.

-The Group has granted AbbVie an exclusive option, for a specified period following completion of IND enabling studies, to obtain a worldwide, exclusive license to the ARGX-115 program to develop and commercialize products.
-Following the exercise of the option, AbbVie will assume certain development obligations, and will be solely responsible for all research, development and regulatory costs relating to the products.
-The Group received an upfront, non refundable, non creditable payment of \$40 million (€35.1 million as of the date the payment was received) from AbbVie for the exclusive option to license ARGX-115, and we achieved the first of two preclinical milestones, triggering a \$10.0 million (€8.9 million based on the exchange rate in effect as of the date the payment was received) payment, and are eligible to receive a second near-term preclinical milestones of \$10 million.
-The Group is also eligible, if AbbVie exercises its option, to receive additional development, regulatory and commercial milestone payments in aggregate amounts of up to \$110 million, \$190 million and \$325 million, respectively, as well as tiered royalties on sales at percentages ranging from the mid-single digits to the lower teens, subject to customary reductions.
+The Company granted AbbVie an exclusive option, for a specified period following completion of IND enabling studies, to obtain a worldwide, exclusive license to the ARGX-115 (ABBV-151) program to develop and commercialize products.
+The Company received an upfront, nonrefundable, non-creditable payment of \$40 million (€35.1 million as of the date the payment was received) from AbbVie for the exclusive option to license ARGX-115 (ABBV-151).
+The Company achieved two preclinical milestones, each of which triggered a \$10.0 million payment (€8.9 million based on the exchange rate in effect as of the date the first milestone payment was received, and €8.7 million based on the exchange rate in effect as of the date the second milestone payment was received).

+In August 2018, AbbVie exercised its option and has assumed certain development obligations, being solely responsible for all research, development and regulatory costs relating to ARGX-115 based products.
+In March 2019, the Company achieved the first development milestone upon initiation of a first-in-human clinical trial, triggering a \$30.0 million payment.
+Subject to the continuing progress of ARGX-115 (ABBV-151) by AbbVie, the Company is eligible to receive development, regulatory and commercial milestone payments in aggregate amounts of up to \$110 million, \$190 million and \$325 million, respectively, as well as tiered royalties on sales at percentages ranging from the mid-single digits to the lower teens, subject to customary reductions.

-The Group has the right, on a product-by-product basis to co-promote ARGX-115 based products in the European Economic Area and Switzerland and to combine the product with the Group's own future immuno-oncology programs.
-The co-promotion effort would be governed by a co-promotion agreement negotiated in good faith by the parties In addition to the ARGX-115 program, and upon reaching a predetermined preclinical stage milestone, AbbVie will fund further GARP-related research by the Group for an initial period of two years.
-AbbVie will have the right to license additional therapeutic programs emerging from this research, for which the Group could receive associated milestone and royalty payments.
+The Company has the right, on a product-by-product basis to co-promote ARGX-115 (ABBV-151) based products in the European Economic Area and Switzerland and to combine the product with the Company's own future immuno-oncology programs.
+The co-promotion effort would be governed by a co-promotion agreement negotiated in good faith by the parties.
+AbbVie will fund further GARP-related research by the Company for an initial period of two years.
+AbbVie will have the right to license additional therapeutic programs emerging from this research, for which the Company could receive associated milestone and royalty payments.